rancilio-pid/clevercoffee/README.md

 The PID software is Open Source: free of charge for you and customizable to your personal needs.

-We recommend you to have a look at the manual before starting a build, you can find the german one here: [Link](https://rancilio-pid.github.io/ranciliopid-handbook/).
+We recommend you to have a look at the manual before starting a build, you can find the german one [here](https://rancilio-pid.github.io/ranciliopid-handbook/).
 It is currently being reworked to include all the latest features.
 The english one is sadly still very outdated but will also be updated soon.

-Our chat for collaboration and questions can be found here: [Link](https://chat.rancilio-pid.de)
+Our chat for collaboration and questions can be found[here](https://chat.rancilio-pid.de).

 Video tutorial on how to flash the firmware (a little outdated but mostly still valid):<br>
 https://youtu.be/KZPjisOEcQ4